-- 11.4.
-If the defaulting party meets its obligations within the aforesaid eight-day period after having received a notice of default, the defaulting party shall nevertheless be required to compensate the other party for the loss or damage suffered or incurred by the other party as a result of late performance. - 11.5.
-The civil-law notary is hereby obliged and, as far as necessary, irrevocably authorized by the parties to do the following: - a. if the buyer is liable to pay a penalty: to pay the amount of the penalty to the seller from the amount paid under the bank quarantee to the civil-law notary or from the deposit held by the civil-law notary; - b. if the seller is liable to pay a penalty: to return the bank guarantee furnished to the civil-law notary to the banking institution, or to refund the deposit paid by the buyer to the civil-law notary to the buyer;c. if the circumstance referred to in Article 5.3 arises: to pay the amount of the bank guarantee or the deposit to the seller by way of penalty; d. if both parties are in breach of their obligations or if the civil-law notary is unable to determine with certainty which - a.
-If both parties are in breach of their obligations or if the civil-law notary is unable to determine with certainty which party is in breach or whether a breach has occurred: to retain the bank guarantee or deposit until it is determined by a final and non-appealable judgment or a judgment which is enforceable with immediate effect to whom he must pay the amount in question, except if the parties give identical payment instructions. - 11.6.
-No more penalties can be incurred pursuant to Article 11.2 and/or Article 11.3 as soon as the purchase price has been paid and transfer of the immovable property has taken place.
-The penalties that have been incurred pursuant to Article 11.3 up to that moment remain due.
-The circumstance in which no more penalties can be incurred pursuant to Article 11.2 and/or Article 11.3 (after the purchase price has been paid and the immovable property has been transferred to the buyer) does not affect the fact that a party can claim compensation for damages if the statutory requirements for that have been met.
+- 14.4.
+If the defaulting party meets its obligations within the aforesaid eight-day period after having received a notice of default, the defaulting party shall nevertheless be required to compensate the other party for the loss or damage suffered or incurred by the other party as a result of late performance. - 14.5.
+The civil-law notary is hereby obliged and, as far as necessary, irrevocably authorized by the parties to do the - a. if the buyer is liable to pay a penalty: to pay the amount of the penalty to the seller from the amount paid under the bank quarantee to the civil-law notary or from the deposit held by the civil-law notary;

+- b. if the seller is liable to pay a penalty: to return the bank guarantee furnished to the civil-law notary to the banking institution, or to refund the deposit paid by the buyer to the civil-law notary to the buyer; - c. if the circumstance referred to in Article 5.3 arises: to pay the amount of the bank guarantee or the deposit to the seller by way of penalty; - d. if both parties are in breach of their obligations or if the civil-law notary is unable to determine with certainty which party is in breach or whether a breach has occurred: to retain the bank guarantee or deposit until it is determined by a final and non-appealable judgment or a judgment which is enforceable with immediate effect to whom he must pay the amount in question, except if the parties give identical payment instructions. - 14.6.
+No more penalties can be incurred pursuant to Article 14.2 and/or Article 14.3 as soon as the purchase price has been paid and transfer of the immovable property has taken place.
+The penalties that have been incurred pursuant to Article 14.3 up to that moment remain due.
+The circumstance in which no more penalties can be incurred pursuant to Article 14.2 and/or Article 14.3 (after the purchase price has been paid and the immovable property has been transferred to the buyer) does not affect the fact that a party can claim compensation for damages if the statutory requirements for that have been met.